Router on a stick: Advantages

 Networks that utilise router on a stick benefit from only requiring one LAN connection to be used for multiple VLANs, i.e. the number of VLANs are not limited by the number of LAN ports available.
 Separation of network connections do not respond to the physical location of the ports on the router.
 Thus, this removes the need for multiple cable and wiring management.

 As VLANs are segmented, it reduces the amount of traffic flow through a connection.

 By separating VLANs, it provides enhanced network security.
 Network administrators have direct control over multiple broadcast domains.
 In the event of a malicious user attempting to access any switch port, they will have limited access to the network.
 The segmentation assists in restricting sensitive traffic that flows within an enterprise.

 Certain cases where workgroups are to be created.
 Users requiring high level of security can be isolated from other networks.
 Those outside of the VLANs cannot communicate, therefore departments are made independent from each other.
 Also third party users cannot access the network easily.
 Networks via router on a stick are independent from their physical locations, therefore sensitive data can be handled without compromise and with ease.

 Changes to networks like adding or removing a broadcast domain is achievable by assigning hosts to the appropriate VLANs.

 Broadcasts of networks can be managed by multiple hosts, controlled by implementing as many VLANs as required.
 Therefore, this increases the number of networks while simultaneously decreasing their size.

 Implementation of this setup only requires one router.

 Disadvantages

 Compared to the alternative of using L3 (Layer 3 switching), the trunk may become a source of congestion as traffic from all VLANs must flow through the trunk link.
-Modern networks utilise L3 switch which provides greater bandwidth output and functionality.
-As all network traffic travel over the trunk twice, the trunk can become a major source of congestion, as there is only one trunk connection.
+Modern networks utilise L3 switches that provide greater bandwidth output and functionality.
 Bottleneck can be mitigated if the single interface is combined with other interfaces via link aggregation.

-If the router fails, there is no backup and that may become the bottleneck in the network.
-Since all VLANs must traverse one router, there is a great potential in insufficient bandwidth provided for all network connections.
+If the router fails, there is no backup and that may become the bottleneck in the network, effectively making all inter-VLAN communication impossible.
+Moreover, since all VLANs must traverse one router, there is a great potential in insufficient bandwidth provided for all network connections.

 Before implementing inter-VLAN routing into the network, it requires additional configuration and virtual implementation.
 Additional latency may be induced when connecting the switch to the router.

-Layer 3 switches can route traffic to other switches without the need for a router.
-It processes data packets faster than routers since the data traverses wire speed.
-Modern switches have bandwidth ports with greater limits that can improve the overall performance of the network.